dstanberry/dotfiles/README.md

  Neovim supports remote plugins written in the same set of languages, but they need to be installed separately.
 Currently the necessary packages can be pulled in without too much effort.

  - NodeJS
     - npm (should be installed with nodejs) `npm --version`

  Read through `scripts/packages/npm.txt` and remove delete any lines that contain unwanted packages.
  Run `npm load` to install/update the files listed in `scripts/packages/npm.txt`

+ - Perl
+    - _currently not in use_

  - Python
     - pip (should be installed with Python) `python -m pip --version`
     - pipdeptree (required to manage package dependency graph) `pip install pipdeptree`

  Read through `scripts/packages/pip.txt` and remove delete any lines that contain unwanted packages.
  Run `pip load` to install/update the files listed in `scripts/packages/pip.txt`

+ - Ruby
+    - gem (should be installed with Ruby) `gem --version`

+ Read through `scripts/packages/gem.txt` and remove delete any lines that contain unwanted packages.
+ Run `gem load` to install the files listed in `scripts/packages/gem.txt`